 Consumer-to-consumer (C2C) (or citizen-to-citizen) electronic commerce involves the electronically facilitated transactions between consumers through some third party.
 A common example is the online auction, in which a consumer posts an item for sale and other consumers bid to purchase it; the third party generally charges a flat fee or commission.
 The sites are only intermediaries, just there to match consumers.
 They do not have to check quality of the products being offered.

-- 1,988,096 all-time users
+- 3,134,650 all-time readers